atrkhomeini/OncoScan/README.md

 	1. EC2 access : It is virtual machine

-	2. ECR: Elastic Container registry to save your docker image in aws
+	2. ECR: Elastic Container registry to save docker image in aws

 	#Description: About the deployment

 	1. Build docker image of the source code

-	2. Push your docker image to ECR
+	2. Push docker image to ECR

-	3. Launch Your EC2
+	3. Launch EC2

-	4. Pull Your image from ECR in EC2
+	4. Pull image from ECR in EC2

-	5. Lauch your docker image in EC2
+	5. Lauch docker image in EC2

 	#Policy: